Why the Weaponization of Trust will destroy your business and how to avoid falling into this seductive trap.

 Attempting to trick someone into believing your chatbot is human = failure.

-There is however an easy solution:
+There is, however, an easy solution:

-Now everyone wins and real trust is gained.
+Now everyone wins, and real trust is gained.

-Personalized marketing is a marketing strategy by which companies leverage data analysis and digital technology to deliver individualized messages and product offerings to current or prospective customers.
+Personalized marketing is a strategy by which companies leverage data analysis and digital technology to deliver individualized messages and product offerings to current or prospective customers.

 In theory, personalization is an incredible leap in positive customer experience.
 A personalized experience can provide value in both its utility and perceived caring.